If you found your dream property, but it was only missing a lake, would you turn it down – especially if you could build a private lake yourself?

 Sandy, rocky, or dispersive soils are not ideal and will require you to bring in outside soil (such as clay) to build a private lake.

-It can be a long and expensive process if you’re not already equipped with the right resources.
+Building a pond can become a long and expensive process if you don’t have the right soils.

 Evaluating early on – before you even break ground – can help you may the right decisions for your specific situation.

 If you haven’t already gathered this from above, doing your due diligence on the land makes building a private lake feasible.